 The serum also contains CeraVe’s proprietary MVE Technology that delivers key ingredients over time for better hydration and nourishment for up to 24 hours.

 This CeraVe vitamin C serum is non-comedogenic, meaning it won’t clog pores.
 It is also fragrance-free and paraben-free.
-It’s lightweight, absorbs easily, and works well under makeup.
+It’s lightweight, absorbs quickly, and works well under makeup.

 Related Post: The Best CeraVe Drugstore Skincare Products